Suryabhan23/Power-BI-Projects/README.md

 # National Store Sales Analysis
-I just completed a hands-on Power BI exercise focused on analyzing the business health of a retail chain by tracking sales, profitability, regional, and product-wise performance using real datasets.
+I completed a hands-on Power BI exercise focused on analyzing the business health of a retail chain by tracking sales, profitability, regional, and product-wise performance using real datasets.
 🚀 What I did:
  ✅ Performed the ETL process (Extract, Transform, Load) using Power Query ✅ Built data relationships across Sales Table, Product Table, and a custom Date Table